 Throughout his career, Mr. Ngqungwana has worked with Philippe Auguin, Marco Armiliato, Calixto Bieito, Fabien Gabel, Corrado Rovaris, Thaddeus Strassberger, Gianfranco Debosio, and Antonio Pirolli.

 ... has been praised by the New York Times for his "rich, glowing voice and elegant legato."
-In 16/17 Musa makes notable Company Debuts with Canadian Opera Company and Dallas Opera.
+In 17/18 Musa makes his London debut with ENO, and returns to Pittsburgh, Philadelphia, and The Glimmerglass Fesstival.

 Click to download Musa's press packet including his biography, a high resolution head shot, repertoire list and contact information.
 Document may take up to 30 seconds to load.